Penny-Zhang/Penny-Zhang.github.io/about.md

 <ul>
 	<li>Machine Learning for Medical Images:
-	- Adapted 2D Y-Net to the 3D domain
+	- Adapted 2D Y-Net to the 3D domain.
 	- Trained the 3D segmentation model in a few-shot setting using meta-learning to tackle the issue of limited medical data availability.
     </li>
 	<li>Machine Learning for 3D Reconstruction: